DR. ANGEL BRUTUS, LPC, CRC, DCC, CCH

 In addition to managing a private practice with active contracts with local teams and individuals, I also give back to the community.
 As Volunteer Executive Director for the Grant D Knowledge Foundation (GDK), I continuously seek to foster new and existing relationships with various community partners.
 Developing and implementing community-based programs specific to the needs of youth, adolescents, and emerging adult populations are the core initiatives of GDK.
 As ED, I have successfully secured 501c3 status for the organization to support attainment of financial support to effect change in the lives of targeted youth.
 The organization has awarded a number of financial scholarships to college-bound youth, funded community-based grants to support community partner initiatives, hosted community events for youth in several states, and provided motivational speaking services for schools and other host organizations.

-I serve on the Playmakers board to support the initiatives of Playworks Georgia chapter to empower children with play while improving school climate, reducing bullying, increasing social-emotional learning, and increasing time for learning.
-My role of ambassador of the organization is fulfilled through fundraising, events, networking, volunteering and general advocacy of the Playworks organizational mission.
+I previously served on the Playmakers board to support the initiatives of Playworks Georgia chapter to empower children with play while improving school climate, reducing bullying, increasing social-emotional learning, and increasing time for learning.
+My role of ambassador of the organization was fulfilled through fundraising, events, networking, volunteering and general advocacy of the Playworks organizational mission.

 I am a member of the Association for Applied Sport Psychology (AASP) where I have served as a student delegate (Mentorship Match Program Chair; Performance Excellence Movement).
-Currently, I serve as an AdHoc Committee Member for AASP's Early Career Professionals initiative and participates in a number of Special Interest Groups (SIGs) to include: Coordinator for the Race, Ethnicity & Sport, Adaptive Sport & Physical Activity, Anger & Violence in Sport and Women in Sport.
-I have also served as a conference presenter on topics involving Women in Sport, Disability and Sport, and Racial/Ethnic Issues in the Culture of Sport Psychology.
-I am one the Association's recent recipients of the Student Travel Award in recognition of students seeking to present their many sport psychology-related works.
+Currently, I serve as Co-Chair for the Association's Nominations Leadership & Development Committee, as well as longstanding member of the Ethics Committee.
+I participate in a number of Special Interest Groups (SIGs) to include: Former Coordinator for the Race, Ethnicity & Sport, Adaptive Sport & Physical Activity, Anger & Violence in Sport and Women in Sport.
+I have also facilitated presentations and workshops covering a number of topics involving Women in Sport, Disability and Sport, and Racial/Ethnic Issues in the Culture of Sport Psychology.
+I am one the Association's former recipients of the Student Travel Award in recognition of students seeking to present their many sport psychology-related works.

-I am also a member of the American Psychological Association (Division 47 - Exercise & Sport Psychology; Division 45 - Society for the Psychological Study of Culture, Ethnicity and Race) and it's state-subsidiary the Georgia Psychological Association where I serve on a number of committees (Early Career Psychologists, Public Education Committee and the Diversity Directorate).
+I am also a current member of the American Psychological Association (Division 47 - Exercise & Sport Psychology; Division 45 - Society for the Psychological Study of Culture, Ethnicity and Race) and former member of it's state-subsidiary the Georgia Psychological Association where I served on a number of committees (Early Career Psychologists, Public Education Committee and the Diversity Directorate).

-Earned my Bachelor of Arts Degree in Audiology & Speech-Language Pathology from the University of Tennessee, Knoxville while subsequently earning my Master of Science Degree in Counseling with a concentration in Rehabilitation Counseling.
-Since then, I have pursued my Doctorate in Psychology Degree with a concentration in Sport & Performance Psychology from the University of the Rockies where I am a member of the National Honor Society and a recipient of the University President's Diversity Scholarship Award where I successfully defended my dissertation titled- "Minority, Student and Athlete: Understanding the Multiracial Division I Intercollegiate Athlete's Ascribed Meanings of the Experience of Stereotype Threat."
+I earned my Bachelor of Arts Degree in Audiology & Speech-Language Pathology with a minor in African & African-American Studies from the University of Tennessee, Knoxville while subsequently earning my Master of Science Degree in Counseling with a concentration in Rehabilitation Counseling.
+Since then, I have earned my Doctorate in Psychology Degree with a concentration in Sport & Performance Psychology from the University of the Rockies where I was a member of the National Honor Society and a recipient of the University President's Diversity Scholarship Award where I successfully defended my dissertation entitled- "Minority, Student and Athlete: Understanding the Multiracial Division I Intercollegiate Athlete's Ascribed Meanings of the Experience of Stereotype Threat."

 CERTIFICATIONS & CONTINUED TRAINING

-I am a Licensed Professional Counselor with the Georgia Board of Professional Counselors; Certified Rehabilitation Counselor with the Commission on Rehabilitation Counselor Certification; Distance Credentialed Counselor with the Center for Credentialing & Education; Certified Clinical Hypnotherapist with The Anxiety & Stress Management Institute; Level V Yoga Instructor with YogaFit Training Systems; Addiction Recovery Group Facilitator with SMART Recovery; and currently training with Positive Coaching Alliance to provide coach certification workshops nationally.
+I am a Licensed Professional Counselor with the Georgia Board of Professional Counselors and the Mississippi State Board of Examiners for LPCs; Certified Rehabilitation Counselor with the Commission on Rehabilitation Counselor Certification; Board Certified TeleMental Health Counselor with the Center for Credentialing & Education; Certified Clinical Hypnotherapist with The Anxiety & Stress Management Institute; Level V Yoga Instructor with YogaFit Training Systems; Addiction Recovery Group Facilitator with SMART Recovery; and certified trainer for Positive Coaching Alliance to provide coach certification workshops nationally.

-Currently, I am under supervision with Dr. Kensa Gunter in pursuit of becoming a Certified Consultant with the Association of Applied Sport Psychology (CC-AASP) to pursue the US Olympic Committee Registry of Sport Psychology Providers.
-I have co-authored a chapter in a sport psychology book scheduled for release in 2017 (stay tuned for more!)
+I received supervision/Consultation with Dr. Kensa Gunter and completed requirements to become a Certified Mental Performance Consultant as recognized by the Association for Applied Sport Psychology.
+I am eligible to apply for the US Olympic Committee Registry of Sport Psychology Providers.
+I have co-authored chapters in recent sport psychology books that contribute to the growth of our field.